DBJDBJ/dbjcore/readme.md

 ```
 <project folder parent, full path>\<project folder>\bin\Debug\net7.0\logs\<exe name>YYYMMDD.log
 ```
+Thay might enrage you.
+Feel free to go into the code and change it.

+Further usage

 - Find the `DO_NOT_CONSOLE` in the dbjcore source.
 - Depending on it existence